-The sooner we can understand how our teeth work, the sooner we’ll realize how important it is to look after our pearly whites on a regular basis.
-Once we’ve inherited our complete set of adult teeth, it’s our responsibility to learn about how to keep our teeth healthy.
+The sooner we can understand the function of teeth, teeth numbers, and names the sooner we’ll realize how important it is to look after our pearly whites on a regular basis.
+Once we’ve inherited our complete set of adult teeth, it’s our responsibility to learn about how to keep our teeth healthy and understand what is the function of teeth.

 Anatomy of a Tooth